Oasis Network Price Tops $0.22 (ROSE)

-Oasis Network (CURRENCY:ROSE) traded 3.5% lower against the dollar during the twenty-four hour period ending at 20:00 PM ET on February 23rd.
-In the last week, Oasis Network has traded down 30% against the dollar.
-One Oasis Network coin can now be purchased for approximately $0.22 or 0.00000591 BTC on major cryptocurrency exchanges.
-Oasis Network has a market cap of $763.60 million and $166.93 million worth of Oasis Network was traded on exchanges in the last day.
+Oasis Network (CURRENCY:ROSE) traded 1% lower against the U.S. dollar during the 24 hour period ending at 19:00 PM Eastern on February 24th.
+Oasis Network has a total market capitalization of $759.56 million and $323.41 million worth of Oasis Network was traded on exchanges in the last day.
+One Oasis Network coin can currently be purchased for approximately $0.22 or 0.00000564 BTC on major exchanges.
+Over the last week, Oasis Network has traded 24.7% lower against the U.S. dollar.

 - Sierracoin (SIERRA) traded flat against the dollar and now trades at $8,997.56 or 0.00000001 BTC.